 PACKAGE CHECKS: To increase sales, we suggest you consider offering and plan for a "package check", white-glove service, so guests/customers who plan to stay and enjoy the entertainment and food don't have to worry about lugging around purchases.
 (Especially for expensive, large and heavy items.)

-COMMUNICATION & PAYMENTS: You will receive an email update each Wednesday, containing a map showing where you will set up the next week, as well as new promotional graphics, series news, and most importantly: a link to pay your fee by Friday 5 PM BEFORE the Tuesday you are scheduled.
+COMMUNICATION & PAYMENTS: You will receive an email update each Wednesday, containing a map showing where you will set up the next week, as well as new promotional graphics, series news, and most importantly: a link to pay your fee.
+Please pay by Sunday at Noon the Tuesday you are scheduled.
 We will not be collecting vendor fees the day of the event.
 You may not be located in the same place within the vendor village each time you participate.
 You will have drive-up access to unload and set up right next to your exhibit space but will need to move your vehicle and park elsewhere after you unload.
-All instructions will be communicated each week in the Wednesday email update. :-)
+All instructions will be communicated each week in the vendor email update. :-)

-NOTE ABOUT LIGHTING: You will need lighting for your tent.
-We're working on providing electrical so you can plug in...but you should plan for battery-operated lighting.
+NOTE ABOUT LIGHTING & ELECTRICITY: You will need to plan for battery-operated or rechargeable lighting.
 We cannot guarantee that access to electricity will be available at this time.

 MARKETING: We're marketing this series via grassroots marketing, paid advertising, and local partnerships.
 Our event production team includes a dedicated crew, each with 20+ years experience producing fun, profitable and engaging events.
 We'll provide marketing materials and social posting graphics to help you advertise the series via your connections, which you must do each week.
 It takes a village to make an event successful - especially during the times we're all living through right now.
 We expect all vendors to actively promote the series, food vendors, and entertainment each week.
 Follow The Spinning Jenny Facebook and Instagram accounts, and check in often.
 Follow your fellow market vendors, entertainment, and food trucks.
 Follow, like, love, share, support, like, share and emoji some more!